8 Ways to Stay Healthy After Cancer

 It's tough for a lot of people to fit exercise in to their schedules.
 For survivors whose regular routines have been so interrupted and who may have just gone through treatment, it can be even tougher.
 But the benefits of regular activity make it well worth the effort to fit it in, even for those in the middle of treatment.
 It not only boosts health but also improves mood and helps counter cancer-related fatigue.
 Regular exercise may lower the risk of recurrence and help cut the risk of other chronic diseases.

 Try to get at least 30 minutes of aerobic activity (like brisk walking) every day.
 More is even better.
+It’s also important to fit in strength training.
+Build up to 2 or more times per week.

 - Choose activities you enjoy.
 Many things count as exercise, like walking, gardening and dancing.